-This financial report is designed to provide our citizens, taxpayers, customers, investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional information, contact the Business Office, Central Montcalm Public Schools, 1480 S Sheridan Rd, Stanton, MI 48888.
+This financial report is designed to provide our citizens and taxpayers with a general overview of the District's finances.
+If you have questions about this report or need additional information, contact Stephanie Weese, Associate Superintendent of Finance, Montcalm Area Intermediate School District, P.O.
+Box 367, Stanton, Michigan 48888.